Accessibility Glossary

 Search Engine Optimization (S.E.O.): the process of making sure a website appears as high as possible in the results returned by a search engine, in order to maximize the volume and quality of website traffic.

-Section 508: amendment to the Rehabilitation Act of 1973 requiring information technology to be accessible to people with disabilities if developed or purchased by federal agencies in the United States.
+Section 508: amendment to the U.S. Rehabilitation Act (29 U.S.C.
+794d) requiring information technology to be accessible to people with disabilities if developed or purchased by federal agencies in the United States.

 Speech Synthesizer: text-to-speech systems used with computers that are programmed to include all the phonemes and grammatical rules of a language, allowing words to be pronounced correctly.